-- Few teaspoons unrefined sugar for caramelized topping (optional, see note)
+- Few teaspoons of unrefined sugar for caramelized topping (optional, see note)

 - Preheat the oven to 375°F. Place 5 or 6 ramekins (mine are 3 inches in diameter - from the inside - and almost 2 inches deep) in an 8 by 11-inch glass baking dish.
 Bring roughly 3 cups of water to a boil in a kettle.

-- Meanwhile, in a blender, combine all the ingredients (except the sugar for topping) and puree until very, very smooth.
-Pour the boiled water into the baking dish to surround the ramekins (but don’t get any water in the ramekins).
+- Meanwhile, combine all the ingredients (except the sugar for topping) and puree until very, very smooth in a blender.
+Finally, pour the boiled water into the baking dish to surround the ramekins (but don’t get any water in the ramekins).

 - Then pour the pureed pumpkin mixture evenly into each ramekin.
 If using six ramekins, they will be about two-thirds full; if using five, they will be just about completely full.
 Carefully place the baking dish into the oven.

-- Bake for 32 to 34 minutes, until the custards are set around the edges but a touch looser in the center.
-Carefully remove the baking dish from the oven and let cool slightly until you can safely remove and transfer each custard to a cooling rack.
+- Bake for 32 to 34 minutes until the custards are set around the edges but a touch looser in the center.
+Carefully remove the baking dish from the oven and let it cool slightly until you can safely remove and transfer each custard to a cooling rack.
 Let cool a little more.
-The custards are best still a little warm, but can also be served chilled.
+The custards are best still a little warm but can also be served chilled.